amitkmaraj/cloud-run-hackathon-2025/README.md

 ## 🎯 Core Requirements

-You must complete these three requirements to be eligible for prizes:
+You must complete these three requirements to be eligible for judging:

 ### 1. 🤖 Deploy LLM to Cloud Run with GPU

 - Deploy Gemma 3 to Cloud Run using GPU acceleration
-- Enable public access with `--allow-unauthenticated`
+- Use secure authentication (recommended) or public access
 - Test and verify the deployment works

-### 2. 🔧 Build Agent with ADK
+### 2. 🔧 Build an AI Agent

-- Create an AI agent using the Agent Development Kit
+- Create an AI agent using any framework (ADK, LangChain, CrewAI, etc.)
-- Integrate with your deployed LLM
+- Integrate with your deployed LLM or other AI services
-- Add custom tools and functionality
+- Add custom tools and functionality for your use case

 ### 3. 🚀 Deploy Agent to Cloud Run

 - Deploy your agent to Cloud Run
-- Ensure it's accessible via ADK web interface
+- Ensure it's accessible via web interface or API
 - Include monitoring and observability

-## 🏅 Prizes & Recognition

-### 🥇 Grand Prize: $2,000 + Cloud Credits

-Best overall project across all categories

-### 🥈 Cloud Run Excellence: $1,000 + Swag

-Best use of Cloud Run features and GPU capabilities

-### 🥉 Innovation Award: $500 + Mentorship

-Most creative and novel application

-### 🎖️ Special Recognition

-- Best Beginner Project
-- Best Team Collaboration
-- Most Impactful Solution
-- Best Technical Documentation

 ## 🛠️ Technology Stack